Northwestern Wildcats football: Pat Fitzgerald era (2006–2022)

 Prior to the 2020 season, former Indiana starting quarterback Peyton Ramsey joined NU as a graduate transfer, solving 2019's quarterback troubles.
 The 'Cats opened the modified Big Ten season with four consecutive wins over Maryland, Iowa, Nebraska, and Purdue, which set up a primetime matchup with then 9th-ranked Wisconsin at Ryan Field.
-After winning the game 17–7, the team debuted at #8 in the College Football Playoff rankings, their highest-ever ranking.
-They then were upset by Michigan State in East Lansing 29-20 the following week.
+After winning the game 17–7, the team debuted at No. 8 in the College Football Playoff rankings, their highest-ever ranking.
+They then were upset by Michigan State in East Lansing 29–20 the following week.
 Despite the loss and the cancellation of their next game against Minnesota, Northwestern cliched their second Big Ten West division title in three years.
 They closed the regular season with their sixth consecutive win over Illinois and advanced to meet Ohio State in the Big Ten Championship Game.
 The 'Cats led at halftime but ultimately fell to the Buckeyes 22–10.
-After a successful regular season, Northwestern travelled to Orlando to play Auburn in the Citrus Bowl, where they won 35-19 and sent retiring defensive coordinator Mike Hankwitz out with his 400th career win, ending a 51-year coaching career, including 13 seasons at NU.
-The 'Cats finished the year ranked #10 in the AP poll, their highest final ranking since 1995.
+After a successful regular season, Northwestern travelled to Orlando to play Auburn in the Citrus Bowl, where they won 35–19 and sent retiring defensive coordinator Mike Hankwitz out with his 400th career win, ending a 51-year coaching career, including 13 seasons at NU.
+The 'Cats finished the year ranked No. 10 in the AP poll, their highest final ranking since 1995.

+Former Wildcats active in the National Football League going into the 2020 season include Ibraheim Campbell, Austin Carr, Garrett Dickerson, Joe Gaziano, Nate Hall, Blake Hance, Montre Hartage, Justin Jackson, Joe Jones, Tyler Lancaster, Dean Lowry, Sherrick McManis, Ifeadi Odenigbo, Trevor Siemian, Clayton Thorson, Dan Vitale, and Anthony Walker Jr.

+At the time of his firing, Fitzgerald was the second-longest tenured Big Ten head coach and the sixth-longest tenured head coach in Division 1 Football Bowl Subdivision.
+The Wildcats earned their first-ever Big Ten West title and berth in the Big Ten Championship game in 2018.
+Fitzgerald was named the consensus Big Ten Coach of the Year and a finalist for the 2018 Dodd Trophy that season.
+Most recently, Fitzgerald earned the 2020 Dodd Trophy Coach of the Year.
+On October 24, 2020, Fitzgerald recorded his 100th career win in a victory over Maryland.
+His overall record is 106–81.

-Northwestern played Nebraska on August 27th to start the 2022 season in Dublin, Ireland, the team's first ever international game.
+Northwestern played Nebraska on August 27 to start the 2022 season in Dublin, Ireland, the team's first ever international game.

+2023 hazing allegations

+On July 7, 2023, Northwestern University announced that football coach Pat Fitzgerald would be put on a two-week suspension without pay after an independent investigation into hazing allegations revealed that a whistleblower's claims "were largely supported by evidence."
+Fitzgerald denied knowing about the hazing, but his suspension began on July 7.
+The investigation was conducted by Washington, D.C. law firm Arent Fox Schiff and led by Maggie Hickey, a former Illinois inspector general.